Free-Object-Hub/.github/profile/README.md

 # Object Hub
 Object Hub is a platform for the Object Show Community, focused on custom wiki engine and media.
-We deliberately avoid popular web standards in favor of site performance - in theory, Object Hub client interface runs at a stable 60 FPS even on weak Chromebooks (because the entire engine was written on an Athlon 64 X2)
+We deliberately avoid popular web standards in favor of site performance - Object Hub client interface runs at a stable 60 FPS even on weak Chromebooks (because the entire engine was written on an Athlon 64 X2)

 We are not a team in the classic sense - it is mostly me (MIOBOMB) plus several friends who occasionally help with specific parts (thanks to DenisC for search, newHelper langs, help with learning the basics of JavaScript/Rust and Sharee for most of the design)